Till Nagel

 Visual Analytics

-Dr. Nagel has a background in media and computer science, and received his PhD at the Human Computer Interaction group at KU Leuven.
-He was a visiting scholar at the MIT Senseable City Lab in Boston and Singapore, a postdoctoral fellow at the FHP Urban Complexity Lab, and a guest professor at Burg Giebichenstein University of Arts and Design Halle.
+Dr. Nagel received his PhD at the Human Computer Interaction group at KU Leuven.
+He was a visiting scholar at the MIT Senseable City Lab (2011), and at the National University of Singapore (2011-2012), a postdoctoral fellow at the FHP Urban Complexity Lab, and a guest professor at Burg Giebichenstein University of Arts and Design Halle.
 He served as General Chair of the IEEE VIS Arts Program (VISAP) 2018 and 2019, and on the VISAP Steering Committee from 2020-2024.
-His work has been exhibited at Venice Biennale of Architecture, Shanghai Design Exhibition, National Museum of Singapore, and featured in The Guardian, Esquire, Süddeutsche Zeitung, and many more.
+His projects have been exhibited internationally, including at Venice Biennale of Architecture, the Shanghai Design Exhibition, and the National Museum of Singapore, and featured in The Guardian, Esquire, and Süddeutsche Zeitung.

 Projects